ifactory-solutions/awesome-react-app/README.md

 **You’ll need to have Create React App on your machine**.
 Awesome React App is a wrapper from [**Create React App**](https://github.com/facebookincubator/create-react-app) with some cool stuff (linter, commit linter, husky, .editorconfig, etc).

-**This tool doesn’t assume a Node backend**.
-The Node installation is only required for Create React App itself.

 ### Creating an Awesome App

 To create a new app, run: